 You shouldn’t choose a shape for your logo based on its aesthetic appeal (i.e. because it looks good), but instead, for the associations it makes in our brains, which can help communicate your message to your target audience.

-You may have noticed that compared to circles and squares, you’re far less likely to see a triangle-shaped logo design—which is good news if you want your logo to stand out from the crowd!
+You may have noticed that compared to circles and squares, you’re far less likely to see a triangle-shaped logo design—which is good news if you want to make a logo to stand out from the crowd!